deenuy/py_deeplearning_ai/README.md

 This is a containerized production-grade machine learning project to deploy and serve a model using a REST API in Red Hat OpenShift.
 The project is structured to follow best practices in software engineering and machine learning.
 It includes CI/CD pipelines, monitoring, logging, and observability configurations.

+## Project Components

+1. **Machine Learning Model**
+    - Logistic Regression model for binary image classification
+    - Implemented using NumPy and SciKit-Learn
+    - Model training and evaluation scripts

+2. **API Service**
+    - FastAPI framework for creating RESTful API endpoints
+    - Endpoints for model inference, health checks, and model information
+    - Request validation and error handling

+3. **Documentation**
+    - MkDocs for generating project documentation
+    - API documentation using Swagger UI
+    - Tutorials for data preparation and model training

+4. **Containerization**
+    - Dockerfile for building the application container
+    - Docker Compose for local development and testing

+5. **Deployment**
+    - Kubernetes manifests for deploying on OpenShift
+    - Helm charts for parameterized deployments

+6. **CI/CD Pipeline**
+    - ArgoCD pipeline for automated testing and deployment

+7. **Monitoring and Logging**
+    - Prometheus for metrics collection
+    - Grafana dashboards for visualization
+    - ELK stack (Elasticsearch, Logstash, Kibana) for log management

+8. **Testing**
+    - Unit tests for individual components
+    - Integration tests for API endpoints
+    - Load testing scripts using Locust

+9. **Data Management**
+    - Scripts for data preparation and preprocessing
+    - Data version control using DVC

+10. **Model Management**
+    - MLflow for experiment tracking and model versioning

+11. **Security**
+    - HTTPS encryption for API communication
+    - JWT authentication for API access
+    - Container security scanning using Trivy

+12. **Configuration Management**
+    - Environment-specific configurations
+    - Secrets management using Kubernetes Secrets

 ## Project Structure

 ```plaintext